 1. Talk about how you're feeling

-If you are feeling depressed or having difficulty coping, talk about it with your nephrology social worker and your doctor.
-They will be able to provide an assessment, supportive counseling and refer you for additional support services in the community.
+If you are feeling down, anxious or having difficulty coping, talk about it with your social worker and your doctor.
+They can provide an assessment, supportive counseling and refer you for additional support services in your community.

-Outpatient services are available at a variety of different agencies in your community and can also be accessed by the local Department of Human Services/Community Mental Health.
-See your nephrology social worker for a local referral.
-Inpatient services are available, but reserved for individuals who are deemed to be at risk for harming themselves or others.
+Outpatient services are available at a variety of different agencies and can also be accessed by the local Department of Human Services/Community Mental Health.
+Inpatient services are typically available, but reserved for individuals who are deemed to be at risk for harming themselves or others.
 If you or someone you know is a risk to themselves or someone else, contact your social worker or local Community Mental Health agency immediately.

-There are a number of anti-depressants on the market today with minimal to no side effects.
-These medicines are effective in treating chemical imbalances in the brain that can lead to depression.
-Medicine is most successful when used in combination with counseling or other support.
-Discuss your concerns with your physician, as you may have other treatable medical conditions occurring that can cause increased feelings of depression.
+Have a conversation with your doctor about medication that may help with depression, anxiety or other mental health conditions.
+Medication, such as an anti-depressant, can be most successful when used in combination with counseling or other support.
+Discuss your concerns with your doctor, as you may have other treatable medical conditions occurring that can play a role in feelings of sadness or worry.

-Remember — your mental health affects your physical health and help is available to both people with kidney disease and their caregivers.
-Your nephrology care team, including your social worker, is available to provide support to renal patients and caregivers.
-If you feel you are experiencing depression or difficulty coping, please contact your social worker to further discuss the treatment options available in your area.
+Remember, your mental health affects your physical health.
+Help is available to both people with kidney disease and their care partners.
+If you feel you are experiencing depression, anxiety or difficulty coping, please contact your social worker to discuss the treatment options that are right for you.